 The cheesecake was fine to eat once you got past that, but just a heads up if you are serving for looks.

-Or you can swirl in strawberry curd like I did for my strawberry swirl cheesecake.
+Or swirl in strawberry curd like I did for my strawberry swirl cheesecake.

 Of course don’t let summer stop you from making this cheesecake.
 Whether you buy frozen strawberries then let them thaw completely or buy fresh strawberries from the grocery store, you can definitely bake this cheesecake any day of the year.